 Other drugs used to suppress the immune system may be useful in specific cases.
 They include D-penicillamine (which may be useful for skin symptoms), methotrexate (Rheumatrex), sirolimus (rapamycin), antithymocyte globulin (ATG), corticosteroids, cyclosporine A, and chlorambucil (Leukeran).
 All of these drugs have potentially severe side effects.

-Autologous Stem-Cell Transplantation.
 Researchers are investigating a possible benefit of transplanting the patient's own stem cells (an autologous transplant).
 The transplant procedures introduce normal white blood cells that replace the abnormal autoimmune cells.
-Randomized controlled trials comparing stem cell transplants to monthly cyclophosphamide therapy are underway in Europe and the U.S. Preliminary results in a very small number of patients show some promise.
+Randomized controlled trials comparing stem cell transplants to monthly cyclophosphamide therapy are underway in Europe and the U.S. Preliminary results in a very small number of people show some promise.
 Additional studies and longer follow up is needed to confirm these results.
 It is still considered experimental.

 Treatment for Raynaud's Phenomenon